Thank you for entrusting the care of your pet to South Devon Veterinary Hospital & Referrals.

 All payment is required on receipt of our invoice.
-Any account not settled within 28 days of the due date may be referred to Daniels Silverman Ltd, our debt collection agency.
-Further charges will be levied in respect of costs incurred in collecting the debt: production of reports, correspondence, court fees, attendance at court, phone calls, home visits, etc. Any credit card payment not honoured and any cash tendered that is found to be counterfeit will result in the original account being restored to the original sum with further charges added in respect of bank charges and administrative costs together with interest on the principal sum.
+Any account not settled within 28 days of the due date may be referred to Debt Solve Ltd, our debt collection agency.
+We reserve the right to apply a 15% late payment fee to outstanding debts, and further charges will be levied in respect of costs incurred in collecting the debt: production of reports, correspondence, court fees, attendance at court, phone calls, home visits, etc. Any credit card payment not honoured, and any cash tendered that is found to be counterfeit will result in the original account being restored to the original sum with further charges added in respect of bank charges and administrative costs together with interest on the principal sum.

 If, for any reason, you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with a member of staff.
-Please note that any payment terms other than full payment at the time of the service being supplied may ONLY be sanctioned with the express permission of Jim Carter, Nicky Thistle or John Harvey.
+Please note that any payment terms other than full payment at the time of the service being supplied may ONLY be sanctioned with the express permission of Jim Carter, Louise Soady or John Harvey.

 South Devon Referrals strongly support the principle of insuring your pet against unexpected illness or accidents.
 Please ask for details about insurance from any member of staff, although be aware that we are unable to recommend specific companies.
 Please be aware that it is your responsibility to settle our account and then reclaim the fees from your Insurance Company.
 To contribute to the administrative costs of making insurance claims, we charge an annual fee per condition claimed for.
 Details of this fee are available on request.

-We are completely committed to offering the best possible care for your pet, and you as a client, and hope that you are never concerned about the standards of service received from the South Devon Referrals.
+We are completely committed to offering the best possible care for your pet, and you as a client, and hope that you are never concerned about the standards of service received from South Devon Veterinary Hospital & Referrals.
 If you have any questions about the service you have received, we would firstly encourage you to raise these with the members of staff involved.
-We are able to resolve most queries efficiently in this way.
+We can resolve most queries efficiently in this way.

-However, if you feel that there is something you wish to discuss further, please direct your comments in the first instance to Nicky Thistle (Practice Manager).
+However, if you feel that there is something you wish to discuss further, please direct your comments in the first instance to Louise Soady (Practice Manager).

-Case records and similar documents are the property of, and shall be retained by, South Devon Referrals.
+Case records and similar documents are the property of, and shall be retained by, South Devon Veterinary Hospital & Referrals.
 Copies with a summary of the history will be passed on request to another veterinary surgeon taking over the case.

 The care given to your animal may involve making some specific investigations, for example taking x-rays or performing ultrasound scans.
 Even though we make a charge for carrying out these investigations and interpreting their results, ownership of the resulting record (for example an x-ray film) remains with the practice.

-South Devon Referrals offers a range of referral services.
+South Devon Referrals operating from South Devon Veterinary Hospital, offers a range of referral services.
 Our referral clinicians are actively involved in contributing to the high standards of care for all our patients.
 To support practices that refer cases to us, we will not provide first opinion veterinary services to any pets of clients that have been seen for referral treatment in the preceding six months.